Say YES to a Diabetes Charter for Canada!

 These indicators will enable the reporting of performance of all jurisdictions concerning diabetes.

 The Charter is a grassroots advocacy tool.
-The CDA will work with people with diabetes and other members of the diabetes community toward actualizing the principles and values within the Charter.
+Diabetes Canada will work with people with diabetes and other members of the diabetes community toward actualizing the principles and values within the Charter.